51st state: Puerto Rico

 A subsequent nonbinding referendum was held on November 3, 2020, to decide whether Puerto Rico should become a state.
 Statehood won the vote 52.52%–47.48%.

 On December 15, 2022, H.R.
-8393 (the Puerto Rico Status Act) passed the House of Representatives in a 233-191 vote with 11 absences.
-It would have instituted a binding referendum that would allow Puerto Ricans to vote on the future status of the island, that Congress would have to obey.
+8393 (the Puerto Rico Status Act) passed the House of Representatives in a 233–191 vote with 11 absences.
+It would have instituted a binding referendum that would allow Puerto Ricans to vote on the future status of the island, that Congress would be required to obey.
 Every Democrat voted in favor of the bill, and was joined by 16 Republicans.
 The bill died in the Senate.

+The 2024 Puerto Rican status referendum was also a win for Statehood in the November 2024 election, which also saw a Pro-Statehood Governor of Puerto Rico elected.

+On February 15, 2025, the Puerto Rico House of Representatives approved a resolution on the legal status of Puerto Rico, the resolution, requests that "the President and Congress of the United States of America respond promptly and act in accordance with the demands of the citizens of Puerto Rico."

 Background

 Since 1898, Puerto Rico has had limited representation in the United States Congress in the form of a Resident Commissioner, a non-voting delegate.
 The 110th Congress returned the Commissioner's power to vote in the Committee of the Whole, but not on matters where the vote would represent a decisive participation.
 Puerto Rico has elections on the United States presidential primary or caucus of the Democratic Party and the Republican Party to select delegates to the respective parties' national conventions although presidential electors are not granted on the Electoral College.
 As American citizens, Puerto Ricans can vote in U.S. presidential elections, provided they reside in one of the 50 states or the District of Columbia and not in Puerto Rico itself.

 Residents of Puerto Rico pay U.S. federal taxes: import and export taxes, federal commodity taxes, social security taxes, thereby contributing to the American Government.
 Most Puerto Rico residents do not pay federal income tax but do pay federal payroll taxes (Social Security and Medicare).
-However, federal employees, those who do business with the federal government, Puerto Rico–based corporations that intend to send funds to the U.S., and others do pay federal income taxes.
+However, federal employees who do business with the federal government, Puerto Rico–based corporations that intend to send funds to the U.S., and others do pay federal income taxes.
 Puerto Ricans may enlist in the U.S. military.
 Puerto Ricans have participated in all American wars since 1898; 52 Puerto Ricans had been killed in the Iraq War and War in Afghanistan by November 2012.

 Puerto Rico has been under U.S. sovereignty for over a century after it was ceded to the U.S. by Spain following the end of the Spanish–American War, and Puerto Ricans have been U.S. citizens since 1917.
 The island's ultimate status has not been determined, and its residents do not have voting representation in their federal government.
 Like the states, Puerto Rico has self-rule, a republican form of government organized pursuant to a constitution adopted by its people, and a bill of rights.